Business Personal Property

 Taxes on all motor vehicles are paid one year in advance.
 Taxes are calculated based on multiplying the assessed value time the millage rate.
-On personal vehicles the assessment is base on 6% of the fair market value that we receive from the South Carolina Department of Revenue; on vehicles that are used in a business the assessment is base on 10.5% fair market value that we received from the South Carolina Department of Revenue.
+On personal vehicles, the assessment is based on 6% of the retail value that we receive from the South Carolina Department of Revenue; on vehicles that are used in a business the assessment is based on 10.5% of the retail value that we received from the South Carolina Department of Revenue.

-Trucks with empty weight of 9000 pounds or gross weight that is 11000 pound would be assessed at 10.5%.
+Trucks with an empty weight of 9000 pounds or a gross weight that is 11000 pounds would be assessed at 10.5%.
 For more information please call the Auditor’s Office.

-On a truck with the gross weight over 26,000 pounds contact the Motor Carrier Division at the South Carolina Department of Revenue (SCDOR).
-The Auditor’s Office will bill you for road fee only.
+On a truck with a gross weight of over 26,000 pounds contact the Motor Carrier Division at the South Carolina Department of Revenue (SCDOR).
+The Auditor’s Office will bill you for the road fees only.